bigbluebutton/bigbluebutton-room-media-connector/html-plugin/README.md

 ## What is it?

 This is a [BBB HTML plugin](https://github.com/bigbluebutton/bigbluebutton-html-plugin-sdk) where the user can enter the PIN displayed by the [room appliance application](../appliance-application/).
-It then checks this PIN with the [pairing-server](../pairing-server/) and afterwards creates the join-URLs for the applicance application.
+It then checks this PIN with the [room-hub](../room-hub/) and afterwards creates the join-URLs for the appliance application.
 To finish the pairing it shows the pairing pin for user confirmation.

 ## Usage